JadCombreau/Canonical_intake_Initialization/Init.md

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733867-08afde80-3b99-11ea-88fb-0736ee0ea2e3.jpeg)

-__Check & Read XML__ box is preceded by the __Create Folders__ box, which consist in the repository creation (contained in the *namesOfFolder* agregate) and followed by the __Get Mesh & Models Frequencies__ box which consist in the recovery of the linear frequencies and the mesh frequencies (this is just linear frequencied to which we applied a step)
+__Init__ subpart is preceded by the __Set ANANAX environment and resources PATH__ box, which consist in the repository creation (contained in the *namesOfFolder* agregate) and followed by the __Create Folders__ box which consist in the recovery of the linear frequencies and the mesh frequencies (this is just linear frequencied to which we applied a step)

 ![Details](https://user-images.githubusercontent.com/45098441/72733862-02216700-3b99-11ea-90d0-fba2f892a949.jpeg)